By Tommy H. Thomason

 The F-111B versus the F-14A, One More Time

 I recently had the incentive to revisit this diatribe in the process of responding to a request from another author about the F-111B program.
 As before, this assessment was made using the respective Standard Aircraft Characteristics charts, the F-111B’s dated 1 July 1967 and the F-14A’s, dated April 1977.
-While the argument can be made that the F-111B SAC did not reflect its final weight, I believe that that same argument can be made concerning the one used for the F-14A, so it’s at least a pretty close apples-to-apples comparison.
+While the argument can be made that the F-111B SAC did not reflect its final weight, I believe that the same argument can be made concerning the one used for the F-14A, so it’s at least a pretty close apples-to-apples comparison.
 Note: In the following discussion, the F-14A is penalized with the weight of an internal gun and ammunition whereas the F-111B is penalized with the weight of the original Airborne Missile Control System (AMCS) design, roughly the same.

 Much has been made of how terribly overweight the F-111B turned out.
 And it was, compared to a totally unrealistic specification.
 Many think that the F-14A was far lighter than the F-111B, primarily because most comparisons neglect to do so using the F-111B’s design mission for both aircraft.
 The F-14A is still lighter, of course, because the Navy changed its requirements so that it would be.
 Deleted were the escape capsule, bomb bay, and swiveling wing pylon stations among other things.
 The Hughes Airborne Missile Control System, given a few more years of development, was lighter.
 The structure was designed for 6.5 gs at 49,548 lbs, about 10,000 pounds less than the F-111B’s design gross weight at that g level.
 In effect, the six Phoenixes and 3,800 lbs of fuel were treated as an overload for the design of the F-14A structure.
 At combat weight (13,800 lbs fuel and six Phoenix missiles) the F-111B therefore had a load limit of 5.8 g and the F-14A (12,000 lbs of fuel and six Phoenix missiles), a lower (but not particularly constraining) 5.2 g.
 The result, however, is a somewhat lower structural weight for the F-14A.